For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 These are the 10 best universities in the UK:

-The university has some of the best Graduate Prospects of the unis in the overall top 10.
-And, of course, it's based in the stunning World Heritage Site city of Bath.
+And, of course, another selling point is that it's based in the stunning World Heritage Site city of Bath.

-The university, which is best known for its penchant for athletics (it was also Team GB's HQ during the London Olympics), ranks highly thanks (in part) to its great engineering department, as well as art and design.
+Loughborough University, best known for its penchant for athletics (it was Team GB's HQ during the London Olympics), ranks highly.
+This is thanks, in part, to its great engineering and art & design departments and amazing sports facilities.

-Loughborough places a lot of emphasis on students graduating with an all-round skill set.
-As such, it offers all undergraduate students the chance to complete a year in industry as part of their degree.
+Loughborough places a lot of emphasis on students graduating with an all-round skill set, offering all undergraduates the chance to complete a year in industry as part of their degree.

 5. Durham University

-Durham has its fair share of famous former students, too.
-The list includes former Bond actor Roger Moore and comedians Ed Gamble and Nish Kumar.
+It has its fair share of famous former students, including Gabby Logan, Ed Gamble and Nish Kumar.

 6. Imperial College London